ethereum/builder-specs/specs/bellatrix/validator.md

 **WARNING**: Validators must be careful to not get slashed when orchestrating the duplicate building pathways.
   See the [section on slashing](#proposer-slashing) for more information.

+## Liveness failsafe

+Honest proposers implement a "circuit breaker" condition operationalized by the beacon node that is triggered when the node determines the chain is unhealthy.
+When the circuit breaker is fired, proposers **MUST** not utilize the external builder network and exclusively build locally.

+The exact conditions to determine chain health are implementation-dependent.
+Various categories of signals to consider
+include:

+- number of missed slots over an epoch
+- number of reorgs in an epoch
+- number of missed slots in a row
+- reorg depth over a given period of time
+- attestation target vote falls below certain % (or head if want to be strict)
+- lack of finality over a given period of time
+- hard fork boundaries

 ## How to avoid slashing